 There are many different reasons for a stillborn birth of which we will explain here:

-- The mother’s health: When a bitch becomes pregnant in poor health, biologically, her body will terminate the pregnancy if she cannot physically support it.
-Age, stress, nutrition or weight will influence this.
+- The mother’s health: If a mother is in poor health, her body may terminate the pregnancy if it cannot support it.
+Factors like age, stress, nutrition, or weight can influence this.

-- Defects: Often, when a puppy in the womb has severe physical or mental defects, the pregnancy may be terminated biologically or an individual may die within the womb.
+- Defects: If a puppy in the womb has severe physical or mental defects, the pregnancy may be terminated, or the puppy may die in the womb.

 Can you resuscitate a stillborn puppy?

-How to prevent stillborn puppies in the pregnant dog?
+How to prevent stillborn puppies in pregnant dogs?

-- Keep her living environment calm, not too cluttered nor too loud
+- Ensure her living environment is calm, quiet, and not too cluttered or loud

-- Make sure she has access to water at all times and her diet is sufficient for a pregnant dogtoc
+- Provide access to water at all times and ensure her diet is sufficient for a pregnant dog

-- Allow her to exercise when she wants to but taking a pregnant female to a busy dog field can be counterproductive.
-This often depends on the female and the stage of pregnancy.
+- Allow her to exercise when she wants to, but avoid taking her to a busy dog field, especially during certain stages of pregnancy

-- Your dog should have a private area to retreat to when she wishes it
+- Provide her with a private area to retreat to when she needs it

-If you have any concerns or simply wish for a professional to check out your dog, we highly recommend taking your dog to the vet.
-They can give physical health checks, medication recommendations, and individual advice.
+If you have any concerns or wish to have your dog checked by a professional, it’s highly recommended to take her to the vet.
+They can provide physical health checks, medication recommendations, and individual advice

 What dog breeds are the most at risk of stillborn dogs?